casdoor/casdoor-website/docs/integration/C++/NginxCommunityVersion.md

    oauth2-proxy --version
    ```

 6. Run oauth2-proxy with command-line parameters.
 Parameters marked with [required] must be configured according to your specific situation, while parameters marked with [optional] can optimize performance but can also be omitted.
-To ensure that oauth2-proxy can run in the background, you can use process monitoring tools like `Screen` or `Supervisor` or terminal tools.
+To run oauth2-proxy in the background, use a process manager such as `Screen`, `Supervisor`, or a terminal multiplexer.

     ```bash
     oauth2-proxy \